 In 2009, General Synod XXVII approved a resolution that established the Economic Justice Covenant Program.
-(A brief excerpt from that resolution is located in the box to the right.)
-The resolution encouraged all congregrations and other settings of the UCC to become Economic Justice Churches (or Economic Justice Seminaries, Associations, Conferences, etc): to study economic injustices, pray and discern God’s will for their economic justice ministry, draft and adopt an Economic Justice Covenant, and engage in actions to promote economic justice.
+(A brief excerpt from that resolution is located in the box above.)
+The resolution encouraged all congregations and other settings of the UCC to become Economic Justice Churches (or Economic Justice Seminaries, Associations, Conferences, etc): to study economic injustices, pray and discern God’s will for their economic justice ministry, draft and adopt an Economic Justice Covenant, and engage in actions to promote economic justice.

 This is the program called for in the General Synod resolution.
 It is designed primarily for a local church but is easily adaptable for the needs of other settings.
 It includes nine sections, including this introduction.

 The process of becoming an Economic Justice Church or other setting begins with a call.
 It may be a gentle nudging or an insistent demand that cannot be ignored.
 It may begin in one person’s heart or be birthed through a social justice or mission committee.
 The congregation may be new to such a call, or it may have been engaged with issues of economic justice for years.

 No matter how the call begins or the type of setting where it begins, this Economic Justice Covenant Program offers a number of resources, information, and useful tools to go deeper.
 There are as many ways to become an Economic Justice Church (or other setting) as there are churches and settings.
 What follows here are guidelines and resources that may be helpful, especially if they are modified and adapted for each particular situation.